 Skip to main content

 Despite the widespread ambition of organizations to create a data-driven culture, few seem to make the transition successfully.
-In the article Big Companies Are Embracing Analytics, But Most Still Don’t Have a Data-Driven Culture, the authors cite the results of this year’s annual New Vantage Partners survey on data issues.
+In Big Companies Are Embracing Analytics, But Most Still Don’t Have a Data-Driven Culture, the article’s authors cite the results of this year’s annual New Vantage Partners survey on data issues.
 “Virtually all respondents (99%) say their firms are trying to move in that direction, but only about one-third have succeeded at this objective.
 This gap appears every year in the surveys, and the level of success hasn’t improved much over time.”

 According to a Gartner study, a similar disconnect is found: 80% of CEOs claim to accept the concept of data as an asset, yet only 10% say their organization treats it that way.
 Given the fairly daunting odds, why are so many organizations still fighting the uphill battle to establish a data-driven culture?